UNCG-CSE/Poststorm_Imagery/docs/reports/progress_report_24-09-2019.md

 -   [**John Weber**](https://github.com/JWeb56)

     My primary task for the data collection portion of our project was to help download the image archives.
-Given the hundreds of GBs of data and download speeds capped at around 2-3 MiB/s, and that connections to the NOAA site generally timed out after a few hours, this meant near constant downloading and process monitoring for over a week.
+Given the hundreds of GiBs of data and download speeds capped at around 2-3 MiBs/s, and that connections to the NOAA site generally timed out after a few hours, this meant near constant downloading and process monitoring for over a week.
     In addition to this, I was in charge of researching external tools for tagging images.
 I found one which was particularly promising, but it didn't seem to allow for the sheer number of images we're dealing with, and so we